7absec/Python-Reverse-Shell/README.md

     Syntax -> screencap desitnation_path
   example -->> screencap D:/ss.png [Screenshot will be saved on D drive on attacker machine

+6. Change Drectory
+     ```bash
+     Syntac -> cd path

-6. More featrues will be added in the future.
+8. More featrues will be added in the future.
-7. Script regarding persistent will be added in futur commits
+9. Script regarding persistent will be added in futur commits

 **Note: Don't forget to do neccesary changes before executing the sripts.**
 **Happy Hacking**